-Secondary Documents to EPA and the PADEP for review and comment in accordance with the provisions of this Section:
+Secondary Documents to EPA and the District of Columbia for review and comment in accordance with the provisions of this Section:

-- (1) Health and Safety Plans - (2) Non-Time Critical Removal Action Plans (40 C.F.R. § 300.415(b)(4)(ii)) - (3) Pilot/Treatability Study Work Plans - (4) Pilot/Treatability Study Reports - (5) Engineering Evaluation/Cost Analysis Report - (6) Well Closure Methods and Procedures - (7) Preliminary/Conceptual Designs, or Equivalents - (8) Prefinal Remedial Designs - (9) Periodic Review/5-Year Review Assessment Reports - (10) Removal Action Memoranda - B. Although EPA and the PADEP may comment on the draft Secondary Documents listed above, such documents shall not be subject to dispute resolution except as provided by Subsection 10.2 hereof.
-Target Dates shall be established for the completion and transmission of draft Secondary Documents pursuant to Section XI DEADLINES AND CONTENTS OF SITE MANAGEMENT PLAN, of this Agreement. - 10.5 Meetings of the Project Managers on Development of Documents:
+- (1) Health and Safety Plans

+- (2) Non-Time Critical Removal Action Plans (40 C.F.R. §300.415(b)(4)(ii))

+- (3) Pilot/Treatability Study Work Plans

+- (4) Pilot/Treatability Study Reports

+- (5) Engineering Evaluation/Cost Analysis Report

+- (6) Well Closure Methods and Procedures

+- (7) Preliminary/Conceptual Remedial Designs, or Equivalents

+- (8) Pre-Final Remedial Designs

+- (9) Periodic Review Assessment Reports

+- (10) Removal Action Memorandums

+B. Although EPA and the District of Columbia may comment on the draft Secondary Documents listed above, such documents shall not be subject to dispute resolution except as provided by Subsection 11.2 hereof.
+Target Dates shall be established for the completion and transmission of draft Secondary Documents pursuant to Section XII - DEADLINES AND CONTENTS OF SITE MANAGEMENT PLAN of this Agreement.

+11.5 Meetings of the Project Managers on Development of Documents:

-The Project Managers shall meet approximately every ninety (90) days, and confer by telephone every thirty (30) days, except as otherwise agreed by the Parties, to review and discuss the development of Primary and Secondary Documents.
-Prior to preparing any draft document specified in Subsections 10.3 and 10.4 above, the Project Managers shall meet to discuss the document in an effort to reach a common understanding, to the maximum extent practicable, with respect to the content of draft documents.
+The Project Managers shall meet approximately every ninety (90) days, and confer by telephone at least every thirty (30) days, except as otherwise agreed by the Parties, to review and discuss the development of Primary and Secondary Documents.
+Prior to preparing any draft document specified in Subsections 11.3 and 11.4 above, the Project Managers shall meet or confer by telephone to discuss the document in an effort to reach a common understanding, to the maximum extent practicable, with respect to the content of draft documents.

-10.6 Identification and Determination of Potential ARARs:
+11.6 Identification and Determination of Potential ARARs:

-A. For those Primary Documents or Secondary Documents that consist of, or include ARAR determinations, the Project Managers shall meet prior to the issuance of a draft report, to identify and propose, to the best of their ability, all potential ARARs pertinent to the document being addressed.
-The PADEP shall identify all potential PADEP ARARs as early in the remedial process as possible consistent with the requirements of CERCLA Section 121(d)(2)(A)(ii), 42 U.S.C.
-Section 9621(d)(2)(A)(ii), and the NCP.
-The Navy shall consider any written interpretations of ARARs provided by the PADEP.
-Draft ARAR determinations shall be prepared by the Navy in accordance with CERCLA Section 121(d)(2), 42 U.S.C.
-Section 9621(d)(2), the NCP, and pertinent Guidance issued by EPA, that is not inconsistent with CERCLA and the NCP.
+A. For those Primary Documents or Secondary Documents that consist of, or include, ARAR determinations, the Project Managers shall meet prior to the issuance of a draft report, to identify and propose, to the best of their ability, all potential ARARs pertinent to the document being addressed.
+The District of Columbia shall identify all potential District of Columbia ARARs as early in the remedial process as possible consistent with the requirements of CERCLA Section 121(d) (2) (A) (ii), 42 U.S.C.
+Section 9621(d) (2) (A) (ii), and the NCP.
+The Navy shall consider any District of Columbia ARARs and written interpretations of ARARs provided by the District of Columbia.
+Draft ARAR determinations shall be prepared by the Navy in accordance with CERCLA Section 121(d) (2), 42 U.S.C.
+Section 9621(d) (2), the NCP, and pertinent Guidance issued by EPA, that are not inconsistent with CERCLA and the NCP.